raffriff42/OneLocale/docs/OneLocale-Introduction.md

 - Take a fresh look at your UI text, now that it’s separated from your code.
 - Perhaps simplify your code by taking advantage of `sT()`’s variable expansion.
-- Begin working on translations - remember to name each one with a language code.
+- Begin working on translations.
+Remember to name each one with a language code.

 ---